-- Total dollar value of bought media campaigns - Total dollar value of earned free media - Average daily reach of NCDED social media posts - .
-Daily web traffic and social media interactions for Destination Niagara USA's online content
+- Total dollar value of bought media campaigns - Total dollar value of earned free media - Average daily reach of NCDED social media posts

 Hospitality and tourism is a strong and growing sector of Niagara County's economy.
 While the majestic Niagara Falls have long been known around the globe, there are historical, cultural, and natural tourism assets throughout the County.
 Continued support and promotion of these assets will drive visitors to stay longer, explore communities throughout the County, and spend their visitor dollars at local businesses.